barryclark/jekyll-now/_posts/2017/2017-02-09-Ophidian-2360-Review.md

 ![Ophidian 2360](/images/featured/ophidian2360.jpg){: .float-right}
 <h2>Prelude</h2>

 Ophidian first hit the scene over 10 years ago with Ophidian 2350, a CCG from Ophidian Games and Fleer.
 A few years back one Small Cave Games released a stand-alone, non-collectible version called Ophidian Wars.
-Now Hack & Slash games have created Ophidian 2360 with an all-new look.
+Now Hack & Slash games have created Ophidian 2360: Survival of the Fittest with an all-new look.
 All the game are still compatible with each other, though there are some things you will need to keep in mind with older cards (this will be covered in an embedded video below).

 <h2>Play</h2>